CLAP: Unsupervised 3D Representation Learning for Fusion 3D Perception via Curvature Sampling and Prototype Learning: Introduction

-To address this pain point, we propose a joint unsupervised pre-training method of image and point cloud modalities based on differentiable rendering.
+To address this pain point, we propose a joint unsupervised pre-training method of image and point cloud modalities based on differentiable rendering to exploit their complementarity.
 Our method, \methodshorthand , short for \textbf{C}urvature samp\textbf{L}ing and le\textbf{A}rnable \textbf{P}rototype, addresses the primary computational challenge by a curvature sampling strategy, which comes from the observation that there exists redundancy in information when sampling multiple points on the same flat surface.
 This is enabled by estimating the curvature of each point in the 3D space by taking second order derivative of the SDF (signed distance field) function.
-This allows us to identify points at which large change in the surface occurs.
-Through calibration, we can obtain the corresponding pixel within the image, around which we sample assuming the coordinates are normally distributed.
-This sampling strategy captures variations in the point cloud and in turn provide more informative points than the conventional sampling strategy in \cite{unipad}.
+This sampling strategy captures variations in the point cloud and in turn provide more informative points than the conventional strategy in~\citep{unipad}.

 As our curvature sampling strategy has reduced the computational burden to allow both modalities to be simultaneously processed, we propose to model the interplay between image and point cloud modalities through a set of learnable prototypes, which represents parts of the 3D scene and enables a common feature space to bridge the two modalities.
 These prototypes are trained via an Expectation-Maximization (EM) algorithm that maximizes similarity between embeddings for each modality and the set of prototypes.
 Furthermore, we propose to use the swapping prediction loss to explore the interaction between the two modalities.
-Last but not least, we utilize a Gram Matrix Regularization term to minimize similarity across prototypes, which addresses collapse of prototype when trained naively.
+Last but not least, we utilize a Gram Matrix Regularization term to minimize similarity across prototypes, avoiding collapse of prototype when trained naively.